 But there are a few objections and complaints, so I suggest following the Amazon link above.

 I give a slightly lower rate to these poles as compared to Trail Ergo model.
 The main reason is the weight.
-My general opinion I express in the following way:

 For updates regarding the price and to read more users’ reviews, I suggest following the links given above.